Dreamfarer/WARNO-DATA/README.md

 ## Introduction
 Eugen Systems have published their raw game data of WARNO for the first time in their Milestone MURAT.
-This project aims at understanding and interpreting these values for the ultimate goal: WARNO API Feel free to contribute!
+This project aims at understanding and interpreting these values for the ultimate goal: **WARNO API**\

-Following there is a list of varibles I've found so far:
+Feel free to contribute! <3\

 ## Useful Information
 WARNO has some twists and turns when it comes down to comprehensibility.
 These are some useful tools to guide you through the jungle of WARNO data.

 #### Constant Factors
 Some values presented in `.ndf` files need to be multiplied by a constant factor.
 I know of **two** constants that are defined in `GDConstantes.ndf`:
 * MultiplicateurMetreRTSVersDistanceFeedbackTactique: **1.0 div 2.83** &mdash; Needs to be multiplied with the *distance* to receive accurat results.
-E.g. 6000m \* (**1.0 / 2.83**) = 2120m
+E.g. 6000 m \* (**1.0 / 2.83**) = 2120 m
 * MultiplicateurMetreRTSVersVitesseTactiquePourVehicule: **0.45 div 1.0** &mdash; Needs to be multiplied with the *speed* to receive accurat results.
 E.g. 120 km/h \* (**0.45 / 1.0**) = 54 km/h

 #### Calculate Road Speed